 The U.S. Department of Labor maintains an online database of abandoned plans.
 You can search this database to see if your plan has been or is in the process of being terminated.
 In either case, you can note the name of the Qualified Termination Administrator and contact them for further action on your account.

-It can be difficult to track down a forgotten 401(k) account decades after leaving your old job.
-It’s always prudent to roll over your 401(k) account when you change your job.
-You can either roll over to your new employer’s plan or to an Individual Retirement Account (IRA).
+To avoid leaving a 401(k) behind, we recommend rolling over your 401(k) account.
+You can either roll over the funds to your new employer’s plan or to an Individual Retirement Account (IRA).
 You might want to go with the option of trustee-to-trustee transfer so your money gets transferred directly to your new retirement account without the burden of tax withholdings and penalties.

 Your employer may allow you to leave your existing balance in your old 401(k) account.
 But you cannot continue contributing to your old plan after you leave your job.
 Still, it can be particularly helpful in cases where mutual funds charge your company lower management fees than what they would charge you as an individual investor.